jasant753/CSC317/assignments/3/SUBMISSION.md

 # Portfolio Styling Assignment Analysis

 ## Group Analysis (250-500 words)
 Overall as a group, we did what we were all individually asked to do and collectively.
 Each teammate created their own version of the AI-generated CSS and prompt.
 We noticed that more often than not, AI could quickly produce a design based on our prompts but they were never perfect and have some mistakes when compared to our vision of what we wanted.
-When building the Hybrid CSS together, we combined the style.css file and AI-1.css theme.
+When building the Hybrid CSS together, we combined the style.css file with some sections from each of the other Ai files.

 [Write a collaborative analysis comparing the different approaches.
 Each member should contribute to this section.]